sczopek/Medicago-Truncatula-Verticilium-WGNCA-Analysis/README.md

 ### HeatmapDifferentialExpression.pdf

-A strong red or strong green color indicates a strong correlation between a cluster's average expression profile and a speicific clinical treament.
-Clinical treatments is a formal term that might mean comparing the fungal immune and the fungal susceptible plants different responses to infection.
-The differentially expressed genes associated with this clinical trait might be associated with fungal immunity.
-This heatmap help identifies which cluster is associated with what clinical trait.
+A strong red or strong green color indicates a strong correlation between a cluster's average expression profile and a speicific clinical contrast.
+Clinical contrast is a formal term that might mean comparing the different responses of fungal immune and the fungal susceptible plants after being infected with the Verticillium fungus.
+The differentially expressed genes associated with this clinical contrast may be associated with fungal immunity.
+This heatmap help identifies which cluster is associated with what clinical contrast.

 ## Input Files
 ### MtrEILNormalized.txt

-The normalized RNA counts.
+The normalized RNA Illumina sequence count data.

 ### differentiallyExpressedContrast.xlsx

 The Clinical contrasts used for cluster association.

-### Summary:
-This module implements the gibbs sampler algorithm, which is used to find common motifs in DNA sequences.
-This probablistic search algorithm runs in polynomial time, which is an improvement over the brute force algorithm's exponential running time.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+All files can be run locally except for NetworkConstruction.R, which must be instead run on the cloud or a computing cluster.

 ### Prerequisites

 R Statistical Software Suite

-Ability to send the job to a computing cluster or the cloud.
-Eight 4-GB nodes are recommended for this job.
-If this isn't possible, the output files are included.
+The output files are included since a computing cluster or the cloud might not be accessable.
+Six 8-GB nodes are recommended for this job, should you choose to run this on the cloud.

 ### Installing